 Pursuant to the Transactions, awards of WWE RSUs and PSUs outstanding immediately prior to the completion of the Transactions were converted into awards of TKO RSUs or PSUs, as applicable, on the same terms and conditions as were applicable immediately prior to the Closing Date.
-The portion of the fair-value-based measure of the Replacement Awards that is attributable to pre-combination vesting is purchase consideration and is valued at approximately \$49.3 million.
+The portion of the fair-value-based measure of the Replacement Awards that is attributable to pre-combination vesting is purchase consideration and was valued at approximately \$49.3 million.

-Preliminary Allocation of Purchase Price
+Allocation of Purchase Price

 The purchase price is allocated to the underlying WWE assets acquired and liabilities assumed based on their estimated fair values on the Closing Date, with any excess purchase price recorded as goodwill.
 Goodwill is primarily attributable to the synergies that are expected to arise as a result of the Transactions and other intangible assets that do not qualify for separate recognition.
-The purchase price allocation shown in the table below reflects preliminary fair value estimates, including measurement period adjustments, based on management analysis, including preliminary work performed by third-party valuation specialists (in thousands):
+The purchase price allocation reflects fair value estimates, including measurement period adjustments, based on management analysis, including work performed by third-party valuation specialists.
+The effects of measurement period adjustments made during the year ended December 31, 2024 were not material to the Company's consolidated financial statements.